aleSlzr/android_notes/Fit's feedback.md

 ##### ViewModel Scope
 - <span style="background:#d3f8b6">The only difference is that the coroutine in this scope will live as long the view model is alive.</span>
 - This scope survives orientation changes

+### Live Data
+LiveData is a data holder class that is lifecycle-aware, <span style="background:#d3f8b6">meaning it respects the lifecycle of Android components such as activities and fragments</span>.
+LiveData provides observable data that <span style="background:#d3f8b6">can be observed by multiple observers, usually UI components, and automatically updates them when the data changes</span>.
+LiveData simplifies the management of UI components, as it automatically handles subscription and unsubscription based on the lifecycle state.

+- **Lifecycle awareness:** LiveData is lifecycle-aware and automatically manages the subscription and unsubscription of observers based on the lifecycle state of the associated component.
+- **Main thread affinity:** LiveData ensures that the observer’s onChanged() method is called on the main (UI) thread, allowing direct UI updates.
+- **No backpressure:** LiveData does not support backpressure handling, making it suitable for scenarios where the data stream doesn’t need to be controlled or limited.

 ### Flow
 #### Cold Flows
 - <span style="background:#d3f8b6">Are created on-demand and emit data when they’re being observed.</span>